Vmlweb/MEAN-Angular/README.md

 The documentation will be generated in the `builds/docs` directory.

-You can specify custom sets of documentation files through `config.js` which can be generated using the `docs.my_plan` command.
+You can specify custom sets of documentation files through `config.js` which can be generated using the `my_plan.docs` command.

 ## Distribution